2026–2027 Executive Committee

 Since September 2010 he worked as Human Health Toxicologist with European Chemicals Agency (ECHA) and European Food Safety Authority (EFSA).
 He first joined ECHA’s secretariat in 2010.
 During this period, he worked as a Scientific Dossier Manager, focusing on issues related to data sharing under the REACH Regulation and contributing to the establishment of the data sharing disputes process.
 He also worked on issues related to the CLP Regulation.

 In 2015, he joined EFSA’s Risk Assessment Department, focusing on issues related to human health risk assessment methodologies such as the weight of evidence approach, biological relevance in the scientific assessments, and uncertainty analysis.
 In 2018, he returned to ECHA.
-He joined the Hazard Assessment Department, where, as a human health toxicologist, he worked on the Dossier Evaluation process.
+He joined the Hazard Assessment Department, where, as a human health toxicologist, he worked on the Dossier Evaluation process and after that as Technically Qualified Member of the Board of Appeal of ECHA.

 Nikolaos published various articles and book chapters, as well as numerous scientific opinions, dealing with methodologies for risk assessment.
 He is a certified Expert in Toxicology by the Finnish and Greek Societies of Toxicology and a Eurotox certified Toxicologist (ERT).
 He has been a member of the SOT since 2016.